eesazahed/slushies/TUTORIAL.md

 Save all the files and run `python3 app.py` in the terminal.
 Now, when we go to http://127.0.0.1:5000 we should see _"hi my name is eesa"_.

-Now here's something cool about Flask. we can pass Python variables into the HTML with [Jinja](https://jinja.palletsprojects.com/en/stable/nativetypes/#examples) templating.
+Now here's something cool about Flask.
+We can pass Python variables into the HTML with [Jinja](https://jinja.palletsprojects.com/en/stable/nativetypes/#examples) templating.

 In my `index.html` file, edit the &lt;p&gt; tag to instead display: